Girls Girls Girls

 In tattooing

-Pin up tattoos in America were the most popular during the times of wars.
+Pin-up tattoos in America were the most popular during times of war.
 Soldiers would often get a girl to be on their skin so they would be less lonely in a sea of men.
-Ever since the classical pin up aesthetic has been established, it became one of the staples of tattoo imagery.
-Sailor Jerry, one of the most influential tattoo artists of the American traditional style really helped push pin ups to what they are now.
-Since he would mostly tattoo sailors, they would then travel with his designs all around the world making it one of the most iconic tattoo to choose from.
+Ever since the classical pin-up aesthetic was established, it has become one of the staples of tattoo imagery.
+Sailor Jerry, one of the most influential tattoo artists of the American traditional style, really helped push pin-ups to what they are now.
+Since he would mostly tattoo sailors, they would then travel with his designs all around the world, making it one of the most iconic tattoos to choose from.

 The Pin Up Experiment